How old should my child be for their first dental visit?

 What should I do in the case of a

 If your child is in pain or broke a tooth, please call the office immediately.
 We see emergency or trauma patients as quickly as possible.
-In the event of an emergency, please call 618-346-8000.

 Our Tell, Show, Do technique encourages your child’s participation and interest in their appointment and oral health.
 It makes dental concepts educational and meaningful, and inspires conversations with our dentist, hygienists, assistants, and office team.